Rojta/activity-tracker-djs/README.md

 - [ ] Add Changelog
 - [ ] Add logging to file
-- [ ] Add support for multiple/any application
+- [ ] Add support for multiple applications

 See the [open issues](https://github.com/Rojta/activity-tracker-djs/issues) for a full list of proposed features (and known issues).